Fahd-O/PycharmProjects/ReadMe.md

 # Python Practice Code Repository

 This repository contains a collection of Python scripts created during my studies at the university.
-The scripts were developed as part of coursework and self-development exercises to enhance my understanding of Python programming and problem-solving techniques.
+The scripts were developed as part of coursework (CSC 201: Computer Programming - Python) and self-development exercises to enhance my understanding of Python programming and problem-solving techniques.
+Created and completed between Mon, 1st Mar 2021 and Thu, 4th Mar 2021.

 ## Repository Overview